UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 2 Mar 2020 -> 9 Mar 2020 | Michael | Completed | Installation of phase 2 hardware, network bridging
 10 Feb 2020 -> 17 Feb 2020 | Myriad | Cancelled | Storage upgrade to 3PB

+## Grace status

+As of 2 Sept:

+"As you will be aware, we have not yet been able to return Grace to service after the hack.
+Most recently, we've run into some challenging issues with the aging infiniband network that we are still working our way through, hampered somewhat by issues getting to Slough under the current regime.

+We would advise all users migrate to using Kathleen (as Grace was due to be retired in January 2021 anyway).
+To aid in this we've set up the login nodes such that it read-only mounts the home and scratch file-systems so that you can retrieve your files.

+As usual please send any queries to rc-support@ucl.ac.uk"

+Since Grace has read-only access, you cannot edit or delete data.
+You also cannot submit jobs.
+If you had a Grace account, you already have a Kathleen account.
+Grace might not run any more jobs before it is retired.